HOW KC SCHOLARS STARTED THROUGH COMMUNITY ENGAGEMENT AND IS NOW A COMMUNITY ASSET

 Watch Scholars being surprise awarded in 2017 and 2018 – this is what KC Scholars is all about.

-Remember, to potentially be among those surprise awarded in May 2019 – you have to apply and be awarded a scholarship.
-Mark your calendars now.
-Applications open January 1, 2019.
-Get ready to apply.
+Remember, to potentially be among those surprise awarded in May 2020 – you have to apply and be awarded a scholarship.
+Applications opened January 1, 2020.